marcuzge/cs170horse/README.md

 # cs170horse
-This is an Algorithm Project.
+This is the final Algorithm Project from CS170 Fall 2016.

 Lucos Papasan is entering a horse race!
 He has m horses, and he must divide them up into relay teams (of not necessarily equal size) to enter in the competition.
 In the race, each team runs a total 10000 m and the fastest team wins.
 Larger teams will perform better, because each horse will have to run less distance.
 The